reitermarkus/automerge/README.md

 - The **“Require status checks to pass before merging”** rule is enabled and at least one status check is selected.

+  Consider also adding this action as an additional required status check.
+Read the [Known Issues](#known-issues) section on why.

 - **“Allow auto-merge”** is enabled.